b-insh/If-You-Build-It/README.md

 1. Git clone this repo and include `dist/if_you_build_it.js` as a script in your program.
 2. Git clone this repo and include the  `src` folder in your program.
 Use webpack to compile the files.

+## DOM Node Collection

+A DOMNodeCollection is a custom class that contains any number of HTML Elements.
+It preserves the tree structure of each of the DOM nodes.

 ## API

+- `$l(arg)`: If the argument is a function, the function will be stored until the document has fully loaded.
+If the argument is a CSS selector or an HTML element, `$l` will return a DOMNodeCollection of all elements that include the given argument.
+- `$l.extend(base, ...objects)`: Returns merged JavaScript objects
+- `$l.ajax(options)`: Sends an ajax request with default values for contentType, method, url, data, and success and error callbacks.
+Returns a promise which will fire chained methods when the request returns.

 - `html(content)`: Replaces the inner HTML of the element with content.
 If no arguments are given, it will return the inner HTML of the element.
 - `empty()`: Clears the inner HTML of the element.
 - `append(children)`: Will add the children to the end of the element.
-The children can be an HTML element, a string or another collection of DOM nodes.
+The children can be an HTML element, a string or a DOMNodeCollection.
 - `attr(className, val)`: If both arguments are given, an HTML class with the given value will be set on the element.
 If only the first argument is given, the value of the given className will be returned if it exists.
 - `addClass(className)` and `removeClass(className)`: Adds or removes classes from an element.
 Multiple classes may be added or removed at once.
 - `children()`: Returns an array of all children of the element.